aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/docs/Create_AWS_Lambda_layer_for_SAP_Jco.md

 ![Imgur](../assets/ly4.png)

 As Name choose “**sapjco**” (mandatory) and select your recently created .zip file.
-Also tick Java 8 & 11 as runtimes:
+Also tick Java 21 as runtime:

 ![Imgur](../assets/ly5.png)